sdgilley/content-maintenance/README.md

     * Azure CLI installed and authenticated with `az login`
     * Create a python virtual environment and install requirements:

-        ```
+        ```bash
         py -3 -m venv .venv
         .venv\scripts\activate
-        pip install pyGithub pandas
+        pip install -r requirements.txt
         ```

  > ⚠️ IMPORTANT.
 Set a GH_ACCESS_TOKEN environment variable before running the scripts.
-See https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens to create a token.
+See instructions at [Create/update a GitHub access token](docs/create-update-auth.md).
 Then add the token to an environment variable called **GH_ACCESS_TOKEN**.

-##  Scripts in this repository
+##  Script details

 * [find-prs.py](find-prs.py) - Find PRs that need approval from your team.
 Use this to identify pull requests requiring review from team members across multiple repositories.
 The output will appear in pr-review-report-DATE.md.
 You can delete the report when you're done with it.
     * Examples: